 There will be nobody at the property to limit the damage or get help.
 Some policies exclude water damage so check the policy before you buy.

-If your property is being renovated, you may need extra cover you can find home renovation insurance here.
+If your property is being renovated, you may need extra cover.
+Find home renovation insurance here.

-Avoid paying for cover you do not need by choosing a policy length that best matches how long your property will be empty for.
+Avoid paying for cover you don’t need by choosing a policy length that best matches the period your property will be empty.

-This can mean that you may be unable to find a policy if your property is in a poor state of repair, for example if it has:
+This can mean that you may be unable to find a policy if your property is in a poor state of repair.
+This might include:

-Most unoccupied house insurance providers will require that you ensure the property is fitted with effective security devices, usually burglar alarms and high-quality locks on doors and windows.
+Most unoccupied home insurance providers require you ensure the property is fitted with effective security devices, usually burglar alarms and high-quality locks on doors and windows.

-You may also need to make sure the pipes do not freeze and burst, though this can be done by simply putting the heating on a timer.
-Failing to take these precautions may impact whether your unoccupied house insurance provider agrees to a payout if you make a claim.
+You may also need to make sure the pipes don’t freeze and burst, which can be achieved by simply putting the heating on a timer.
+Failing to take these precautions may impact whether your unoccupied house insurance provider agrees to make a payment if you make a claim.

-No, most policies only cover empty properties for 30 or 60 days.
+No, most policies only cover empty properties for up to 30 or 60 days.

-Yes, most policies expect you to visit your empty property every seven days, or insist that any damage must be reported within seven days of it occurring.
+Yes, most policies expect you to visit your empty property every seven days and/or report any damage within seven days of it occurring.

-Yes, and you should think about how long it might take to sell your home and get a short term policy if necessary.
+Yes.
+Think about how long it might take to sell your home and get a short-term policy if necessary.

-Some policies exclude this because it can cause a lot of damage if not dealt with straight away.
-Check the policy carefully to make sure this is included.
+Some policies exclude this because water can cause major damage if not dealt with straight away.
+Check the policy carefully to make sure it’s included.

-Yes, most policies will only cover you if these are switched off unless it is for central heating to prevent frozen pipes during the winter.
+Yes, most policies will only cover you if these are switched off unless required for central heating to prevent frozen pipes during the winter.